 Split has an interesting (and a little crazy) tradition.
-No matter how cold it is, people play games of “picigin” in the shallow waters of Bačvice beach.
-Picigin is like hacky sack played with your hands and a tennis ball.
+No matter how cold it is, people play games of picigin in the shallow waters of Bačvice beach.
+Picigin is like a hacky sack played with your hands and a tennis ball.

 These crazy souls claim that bathing in a cold sea is very healthy for your body.
 We will take their word for it.

-Odojak (a piglet) or svinjetina (pork) should be served on the New Year’s Eve table.
+Odojak (suckling pig) or svinjetina (pork) should be served on the New Year’s Eve table.
 Pigs dig from the front, which suggests that they bring happiness to the house.
-Sarma (cabbage rolls), pečene kobasice (baked sausages), kulen (a traditional Croatian dried sausage), and pršut (a traditional Croatian ham) will always make an inevitable appearance.
+Sarma (cabbage rolls), pečene kobasice (baked sausages), kulen (traditional Croatian dried sausage), and pršut (traditional Croatian ham) will always make an inevitable appearance.

 In modern times, francuska salata (French salad) was added to the table as it is a good side dish for almost every main course.

 Nowadays, anything you put on the table won’t be a waste.
 People no longer respect food customs to that extent, but some things have become routine.
-You can be sure that most Croatians will still prepare sarma, but youth are more liberal.
-They just like to go out and party like the world is about to end.
+You can be sure that most Croatians will still prepare sarma, but the youth is more liberal.
+They just like to go out, and party like the world is about to end.

-Croats have a tradition of sowing wheat on Sveta Barbara (December 4) or Sveta Lucija (December 13).
-This wheat is called božićna pšenica (Christmas wheat).
+Croats have a tradition of sowing wheat called božićna pšenica (Christmas wheat) on Sveta Barbara (December 4) or Sveta Lucija (December 13).
 This custom symbolizes your prosperity in the new year.
-If the wheat grows beautifully and is healthy and tall, the next year is going to be rich.
-If your wheat is yellow-ish and short , the year won’t be so good.
+If the wheat grows beautifully and is healthy and tall, the next year will be rich.
+If your wheat is yellowish and short, the year won’t be so good.

 Today people put just one candle with the pattern of trobojnica (Croatian flag color pattern) as a symbol of Croatian identity.
 If you don’t have a candle, you can put a tricolor ribbon around it.
 Wheat is usually thrown out on Epiphany, but it can serve as a nice decoration as long as it lasts.

-You can learn more about the tradition as well as how to grow Croatian Christmas wheat here.
+Learn more about the Croatian tradition of Christmas wheat and how to grow it here.